Become a Tutor

 - Completion of each subject you wish to tutor with an earned grade of B or higher.

-- Prove your status as a full-time (12 units) student if you are an undergraduate attending a community college or university, or be enrolled in at least one class if you are a graduate student or enrolled in a credential program.
+- Prove your status as a full-time (12 units) student if you are an undergraduate attending a community college or university, or be enrolled in at least three units if you are a graduate student or enrolled in a credential program.

 - Submit a completed Employment Application and Availability Schedule.

-- Submit a copy of your transcripts indicating completed coursework and grades.
+- Submit a copy of your unofficial transcripts indicating completed coursework and grades.

 - Have an instructor in the discipline you wish to tutor complete and submit the .